 - Yoga: The Spirit and Practice of Moving into Stillness, by Erich Schiffmann

-- The Yoga Stura of Patanjali: A Biography, by David Gordon White
+- The Yoga Sutra of Patanjali: A Biography, by David Gordan White

 Tuition & Fees